 "NO!"
 Hermione screeched and ran towards Ron before Harry could stop her.
 "We have the cure," she cried, taking Ron's head in her lap.
 "We have it!
 Please, please, don't kill him!"

 Voldemort's face reflected no emotion.

-"So?" he asked evenly, not paying Hermione any attention.
+"So?" he asked evenly, ignoring her.